shadypollen/Table-maker/README.md

 ## Future plans

-* Add a function to specify input type from terminal
+* Use getopt to allow for old-school option input
-* Export lists in HTML format
+* Export lists in JSON and HTML format
-* Make a GUI version
+* Make a GUI version(?)